CristianoNarducci/Eyeglass/docs/structure.md

 * generateDiffView() processes the view's differences.

-# WORK STOPPED HERE:
 ### Tabs:
-The entities defined below are all realizations of ViewTab and all share an instance of the model passed to them by the view.
+The entities defined below are all realizations of ViewTab.
+They all have a reference to the View which created them, so that they can easily access its properties.
 #### OriginalViewTab:
 This tab shows the original images without any modification whatsoever.
 Gets the images from the model and converts them to static bitmaps for visualisation.
 #### DiffListTab:
 This tab has no images.
 It shows the list of differences with a table.
 No conversions are needed, it should be the fastest view.
-##### NOTE: It may be possible to implement a save to file functionality for this view.
 #### SideBySideTab:
 Shows the two images side by side.
 Changes the pixels which are different (over the imposed tolerance) with a bright color to highlight them.
 The images are then converted to static bitmaps.
-#### Image overlay (per type):
+#### LayerTab:
 Should work in the same way as the sliding-view from Kaleidoscope.
 A slider changes how much of an image is shown, over another.
 Different pixels are highlighted only in one image, thus sliding shows (or not) the differences.
-#### Heatmap (per type):
+#### HeatmapTab:
-TaKES THE Concept of a thermal camera and applies it to the differences.
+Takes the concept of a thermal camera and applies it to the differences.
 The original images are grayed out, then the result of the calculations are mapped to a range of color, from a darker (small difference) to a brighter (big difference) color per pixel.

+### AbstractController (interface):
+Defines the interface of a controller which relays requests made from the view, to the model.
+#### methods:
+* removeImages( paths )
+* loadImages( path )
+* compareRGB( path1, path2, color_tolerance )
+* compareHSV( path1, path2, color_tolerance )
+* comapreAlpha( path1, path2, alpha_tolerance )

+### Controller:
+#### variables:
+* the instance of AbstractModel responsible for accessing the storage.

 ### NOTES:
-1. We might use two sliders to compare colors and alpha differences separately.
-2. The slider for color differences just passes a percentage value to the compare function.
+1. The slider for color differences just passes a percentage value to the compare function.
 The compare function is then responsible for mapping the percentage to a reasonable difference between colors (hint: see color metrics).
-3. Trying to load an image again will result in the request being ignored, to avoid duplicates in the storage.
+2. Trying to load an image again will result in the request being ignored, to avoid duplicates in the storage.
 This is checked by path.
-4. If something doesn't need to be checked, just set the tolerance for it to the maximum value.
-This way, the comparison will say that every difference found is tolerated, thus not reported.
-5. There images selected to be shown and worked upon are called 'active' images in order to avoid confusion with the term 'shown' in its literal sense.
+3. There images selected to be shown and worked upon are called 'active' images in order to avoid confusion with the term 'shown' in its literal sense.
-6. All the tabs used in the view extend from a base class which is marked as a view friend.
-By making them friend, they can access all the elements of the main view object.
-This include the model (models?) passed initially to the view.
+4. It might be possible to implement a 'save to file' functionality in the DiffListTab, altough it's not strictly required.